Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Relaxed and flux-limited solutions

 This is impossible for $\varepsilon$ small enough, because of the coercivity of $H_i$.
 Therefore we have $x_\varepsilon=0$, and get

 Because of \eqref{eq::gr25}, we deduce that $F_A(\phi_x) =A$ and then

 In the limit $r\to 0$, we get the desired inequality \eqref{eq::gr26}.

 \paragraph{Sufficient condition.} Let $\phi(t,x)$ be a test function touching $u$ from above at $(t_0,0)$ for some $t_0\in (0,T)$.
 From Theorem \ref{th::gr1}, we know that we can assume that $\phi$ satisfies \eqref{eq::gr4}.
-Then $\phi(t,0)$ is also test function for $u(t,0)$ at $t_0$.
+Then $\phi(t,0)$ touches $u(t,0)$ from above at $t_0$.
 Therefore we have by assumption

 Because of \eqref{eq::gr4}, we get the desired inequality

 This ends the proof of the theorem. \end{proof}